flightaware/kafkatcl/README.md

 * *$handle* **new_topic** *commandName* *topic*

-Creates a new topic command representing the specified topicrepresenting the specified topic
+Creates a new topic consumer or producer object corresponding to the specified topic.

+If the handle was created with the **create_producer** method then a topic producer object will be created.
+If it was created with the **create_consumer** method then a topic consumer object will be created.

 * *$handle* **log_level** *level*